 Check out the website Cook for Your Life, a rich source of healthy recipes for people affected by cancer

 Protein powders, bars and shakes can be an easy way to incorporate this essential nutrient into your diet.
-At The Ghosh Center, we offer Vega products, which are plant-based, organic sources of supplemental protein.
-Vega One protein powder shakes are gluten-free, with no grains, no added sugar, and no artificial colors, flavors or preservatives.
+Look for products that offer plant-based, organic sources of supplemental protein.
+Read labels to avoid ingredients such as artificial colors, flavors, preservatives and added sugar.